-Loyalsock Trail is a 23.7 mile lightly trafficked point-to-point trail located near Montoursville, PA that features a river and is rated as difficult.
+Loyalsock Trail is a 23.7 mile lightly trafficked point-to-point trail located near Montoursville, Pennsylvania that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Route 220 on the east side and Route 42 on the west..